 If you have a passion for native plants, conservation, local heritage, learning or meeting people, becoming a volunteer in Kings Park and Bold Park offers great satisfaction and rewards.

-All volunteers must be Friends of Kings Park members.
+All volunteers, other than Kings Park Guides and the Honour Avenues Group, must be Friends of Kings Park members.
 When a volunteer position arises in any of the volunteer groups it will be advertised in the Friends of Kings Park newsletter.
 Applicants are then encouraged to apply by contacting the Volunteer Coordinator.

 Welcome, guide and educate